About Beagle Welfare

-Beagle Welfare was formed in 1979 to give help and advice on Beagles and to re-home those whose owners, for whatever reason, are unable keep them.
-In 2016 the charity found homes for more than 300 of these delightful, but sometimes difficult, little hounds and the number of Beagles still waiting for homes always exceeds the number of homes we have waiting.
+Beagle Welfare was formed in 1979 to give help and advice on beagles and to rehome those whose owners, for whatever reason, are unable keep them.
+In 2019 the charity found homes for more than 250 of these delightful, but sometimes difficult, little hounds and the number of beagles still waiting for homes always exceeds the number of homes we have waiting.

-As well as our national rehoming centre in the Midlands we have a small but wonderful army of volunteers who looks after dogs for us until homes can be found for them and scarcely a day goes by without yet another owner asking Beagle Welfare to find a new home for their pet.
-We always take great care in matching the Beagle to the family and potential owners are visited by our volunteers to make sure they are right for the breed.
+As well as our national rehoming centre in the Midlands we have a small but wonderful army of volunteers who look after dogs for us until homes can be found for them.
+Scarcely a day goes by without an owner asking Beagle Welfare to find a new home for their pet.
+We always take great care in matching the beagle to the family and potential owners are visited by our volunteers to make sure they are right for the breed.
 Equally, wherever possible, we do our utmost to ensure we know all the facts, good and bad, about each hound before placing it with a new family.

 The main aims of Beagle Welfare are:

-Elsewhere on the website is a lot of information about Beagles, to assist any prospective Beagle owners in making their decision, and to help existing Beagle owners with any questions they may have.
+Elsewhere on the website is more information about beagles, to assist any prospective beagle owners in making their decision, and to help existing beagle owners with any questions they may have.
 We have also created a booklet, Beagles as Pets, which you are free to request a copy of (please email info@Beaglewelfare.org.uk).

 Beagle Welfare was founded in 1979, the result of an initiative by the committee of the Beagle Association.
-At the time, people in many breeds were becoming concerned about the problem of pedigree dogs flooding general rescue organisations.
+At the time, people in many breed organisations were becoming concerned about the problem of pedigree dogs flooding general rescue organisations.

 It seemed only responsible for breed clubs to take the lead in ‘putting their own house in order’ and, in any case, who better to deal with pedigree dogs than those who spend all their lives with them?

-Very soon, Beagle Welfare developed as an autonomous organisation, although it has always maintained close and friendly relations with all the Beagle breed clubs.
-By 1990 it had an established network of more than twenty regional officers and was handling a budget of several thousand pounds a year.
+Very soon, Beagle Welfare was developed as an autonomous organisation, although it has always maintained close and friendly relations with all the beagle breed clubs.
+By 1990 it had an established network of more than twenty regional officers and was handling a budget of several thousand pounds per year.
 Accountability to the breed clubs has always been important to the active officers of Beagle Welfare and an annual report with audited accounts has been presented every year since its inception.

 - The ‘Scottish Puppies’ – intended for laboratory use but saved when their money-minded owner died – 28 poor little waifs who turned up five days before Christmas.